gjm222/Udacity-Term2-Project5/README.md

 * Set up constraints mainly for the steering angle and throttle.
 * Set reference velocity.
 * Set timestep length (dt) and number of time steps (N).
-* Using the initial state and reference polynomial, determine steering angle and throttle values to send back to the simulator.
+* Using the initial state and reference polynomial, determine steering angle and throttle values using predictive calculations N steps into the future along with error in order find the best fit future polynomial.
+From the best fit polynomial, send back the steering angle and throttle values send back to the simulator.

 ## Timestep Length and Elapsed Duration (N & dt)